 Miss Thackray has studied Art and Design at York St Johns University and more recently Boarding Management at Roehampton University.
 Miss Thackray is currently sharing her home at Faircote with her little sausage dog, Maggie.

-Resident Boarding House Tutor: Miss A J Chenery
+Resident Boarding House Tutors: Miss A J Chenery, Miss R Shepherd

 Non-Resident House Tutors: Miss L E Clarke, Miss B E Rees

 Day Matron: Mrs J C Dowson